 Named by Smithsonian Magazine as one of America’s best small towns, Fairfield is truly one of a kind.
 We’re big on culture and thrive on creativity.
 Even though we’re small, Fairfield lives like a big city.
 We have earned distinctions such as one of Iowa’s “Great Places.”
 In fact, we were even dubbed “America’s most unusual town” by Oprah.

 The most unique part about Fairfield?
 We have come to be known as Iowa’s most creative and eclectic small city — pretty amazing for a town of about 10,000 people.
 As a community that moves to its own beat, Fairfield has embraced our contrasts and diversity.
 As a result, this community has become a cool place to spend a weekend — or a lifetime!

 What makes this little town in the middle of Southeast Iowa so unique?

 - Fairfield is an immigration success story.
 Residents include students who represent over 60 different nationalities and cultures.

-- A culturally rich downtown square, with unique shops, restaurants.
-Add in a quaint Central Park, complete with a picturesque gazebo
+- Our culturally rich downtown square includes independently owned shops, flavorful restaurants, and a quaint Central Park complete with a picturesque gazebo.

-- The Sondheim Center for the Performing Arts, THE center for entertainment in Southeast Iowa
+- The Sondheim Center for the Performing Arts is THE center for entertainment in Southeast Iowa

-- A picturesque trail that encircles the city.
-Take your bike through prairies, wetlands, and wooded areas.
+- The picturesque Loop Trail encircles the city.
+Hop on your bike and pedal through prairies, wetlands, and wooded areas.

-- Home to Fairfield First Fridays, where we celebrate culture and community
+- Fairfield is home to Fairfield First Fridays, where we celebrate culture and community.

-- A Culture of Sustainability, with many homes and businesses powered by solar energy
+- A culture of sustainability — many homes and businesses are powered by solar energy.